Semyon Lobov (admiral)

 Semyon Mikhailovich Lobov (Семён Михайлович Лобов; 15 February 1913 – 12 July 1977) was a Fleet Admiral in the Soviet Navy.

 Lobov was born in Smolnikovo, Volokolamsky District, Moscow Oblast and joined the Soviet Navy in 1932.
 In 1937 Lobov completed the M.V.
-Frunze Military Academy and served in the Soviet Pacific Fleet.
+Frunze Higher Naval School and served in the Soviet Pacific Fleet.
 Between 1938 and 1946 he commanded an escort ship and a destroyer.
 In 1945 he took part in the Soviet war against Japan.

 In 1946 Lobov transferred to the Black Sea Fleet where he commanded the Kirov-class cruiser Voroshilov.
 In 1951 he commanded the battleship Sevastopol.
 In 1954 Lobov transferred to the Soviet Northern Fleet where he became a squadron commander and in 1964 he became Commander of the Northern Fleet.

 In 1972 Lobov was deputy chief of staff of the Soviet Navy and became a candidate member of the Central Committee of the Communist Party.
 He was also a deputy in the Supreme Soviet.

 Lobov is buried in the Novodevichy Cemetery in Moscow.

 The fourth, incomplete and uncommissioned, Slava-class cruiser Admiral Flota Lobov was named after him.